Calexico (band): Formation

+Early years (1998 - 2005)

-Their second album The Black Light was released in 1998.
+Their second album, The Black Light, was released in 1998.
 This was a concept album about the desert of Arizona and northern Mexico and received excellent reviews, with the critic from the Wall Street Journal rating it as one of the best records of the year.

 The band built their profile by touring as support acts for bands such as Pavement, the Dirty Three and Lambchop.
 Calexico has regularly played festivals such as the Bonnaroo Music Festival, the Hurricane Festival and All Tomorrow's Parties.
 The Road Map album was a limited recording released in 1999 for sale only at Calexico's live shows.

 Calexico released its third album Hot Rail in May 2000 featuring the addition of horns and violin to their sound.
 The duo was busy in 2000 as they also appeared on a Giant Sand record called Chore of Enchantment as well as a tour only record Travelall.

 At the end of 2000, Burns and Convertino joined with two French friends Naïm Amor and Thomas Belhôm to record "Tête A Tête" (Wabana Records, 2001) released under moniker ABBC (Amor/Belhom/Burns/Convertino).
 Calexico released two collections of rarities during 2001.
 Even My Sure Things Fall Through collected outtakes from previous albums, B-sides, remixes and material previously unreleased in the US.
 The album also featured Mariachi Luz de Luna who frequently played live with the duo.
 The Aerocalexico album was sold exclusively at their gigs in 2001.
 Their songs "Ballad Of Cable Hogue" and "Service And Repair" were featured in the 2001 German comedy movie Lammbock.

-Recent years
+Calexico released Feast of Wire in 2003.
+The album is considered their breakthrough album; further, it was praised by Mojo.

+Garden Ruin to Edge of the Sun (2006 to 2017)

 Released in 2006, Garden Ruin is Calexico's fifth studio album and was produced by JD Foster.
 The sound strays slightly from earlier works, focusing less on the horn section and placing more emphasis on guitar and vocal tracks, giving the whole album a more contemporary Indie sound.